MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: MUDGUARD Overview and Design

-\begin{proof} (sketch) The simulator \textsf{Sim} can simulate the adversary's view.
-When the adversary corrupts clients, \textsf{Sim} generates gradients, secret shares, and hash values randomly.
-The security of secret sharing protocol and random oracle ensures indistinguishability.
-When the servers are corrupted, \textsf{Sim} uses the secret share provided by the functionality to construct a set of valid gradients shares and derive other corresponding shares. \textsf{Sim} also uses the given indicator matrix to construct secret matrix share.
-The security of the secret sharing protocol ensures the indistinguishability of all shares between the real and ideal world, while the privacy of the secure comparison protocol provides the indistinguishability of the relationship between indicator matrix share and Euclidean distance matrix share.
-Due to page limit, the full proof is in Appendix~\ref{sec:analysis}. \end{proof}

-The remaining two properties are related to data output, which are not concerned with the cryptographic view.
-Specifically, differential privacy is provided by adding noise (see Appendix~\ref{sec:analysis}), and soundness against malicious clients is provided by our clustering technique.
+The remaining two properties are related to data output, which is not concerned with the cryptographic view.
+Specifically, DP is provided by adding noise (Appendix~\ref{sec:analysis}), and soundness against malicious clients is provided by \textit{Model Segmentation}.

-It is worth noting that, our well-designed functionality captures as many attacks as possible.
-In other words, soundness against malicious clients and differential privacy cannot be achieved under UC model.
-In one hand, recognizing malicious byzantine clients is quite a \textit{subjective} work.
-They do not deviate from the protocol in cryptographic ways.
-There might be a benign client which also provides similar inputs that seems to be malicious, with non-negligible possibility.
-In the other hand, differentially private output is allowed to be obtained by the adversary in our definition.
-Hence differential attack should not be captured in the functionality.
+Note our well-designed functionality captures as many attacks as possible.
+In other words, soundness against malicious clients and DP cannot be achieved under the UC model.
+On the one hand, recognizing malicious clients is quite a \textit{subjective} task since they do not deviate from the protocol in cryptographic ways.
+There might be a benign client providing similar inputs that seem to be malicious, with a non-negligible possibility.
+On the other hand, the output with DP can be obtained by the adversary in our definition.
+Hence differential attacks should not be captured in the functionality.